 Planned Rollback of EEA Limitations and Japanese Update:

-As of February 3rd, 2021, Facebook has announced the planned rollback of the December 16th, 2020 EEA changes.
+Facebook has announced the planned rollback of the December 16th, 2020 EEA changes.
 As of March 30th 2021, Facebook has unfortunately announced that Japan is now included within these restrictions.

 This means Messenger, and by extension ManyChat, features that were previously limited or non-functional will work again.